 In 1990, together with his wife Anne, he established the AB Charitable Trust.
-The Trust’s aims are the defence and promotion of human dignity and it has made grants of almost £19m to date.
+The Trust gives £5m each year and focusses on three priority areas; migrants and refugees; criminal justice and penal reform; human rights and access to justice.
 In December 2015, the A B Charitable Trust endowed the Bonavero Institute of Human Rights at the University of Oxford.

 Yves’s first novel, Something in the Sea, was published by Bloomsbury in 2006; his second, The Nuremberg Enigma, has been published in 2016.